About Us

 Who are we and what do we do?

-We operate social groups, encourage and promote the development of sustainable friendships and ventures, have opportunities for personal development in a multitude of areas, and undertake advocacy and liasing with the Department of Communities / Queensland Council of Social Services on the latest social issues.
-As at 2018, we have over 1500+ attendees (including repeat attendances) per quarter partake in some sort of activity or service, with approximately 200 unique individuals, so we are able to accommodate a sizable number of people without our diverse array of activities.
-We are partnered with a wide number of organisations in and around Toowoomba to ensure that for those with very specific needs, or needs outside the bounds of East Creek, that they are adequately referred and advocated for.
+We operate social groups, encourage and promote the development of sustainable friendships and ventures, have opportunities for personal development in a multitude of areas, provide some forms of emergency relief, engage in partnerships with allied organisations and undertake advocacy and liaison work with the Department of Communities / Queensland Council of Social Services on the latest social issues.
+As at 2024, we provide over 1800+ instances of support per quarter to provide participants with an activity or service to approximately 250 – 300 unique individuals, so we are able to accommodate a sizable number of people without our diverse array of activities.
+We are partnered with a wide number of organisations in and around Toowoomba to ensure that for those with very specific needs, or needs outside the scope of East Creek’s services, are adequately referred and advocated for.
 We continue to alter and introduce new activities to meet the needs of the community, and welcome feedback and input from all stakeholders in the operation of our activities and sessions at all levels of hierarchy.

 Going forward, we hope to stay true to the values that have made East Creek such a respected and relevant part of the community, to continue to serve and support those in need, and to continue to increase the services available to the community to promote a positive and socially inclusive lifestyle.